What do you think of when you imagine working in the drainage industry?

 It’s clear that there is much more going on behind the scenes than a lot of people realise, which means working in the industry isn’t just about the gunge and the gunk.

-However, our days are actually filled with interaction with people - from customers that we deal with when we turn up to a job, to the teams that our engineers and other professionals work closely with on a daily basis.
+However, our days are not spent in isolation.
+They’re filled with interaction - with the customers we support when we turn up to a job, and with the close-knit teams our engineers work alongside every day.

 Chris Huston, drainage engineer, says: “What’s most important is the people skills - wanting to help customers who are having problems with drains and sewers.